parallel-finance/parallel/docs/LAUNCH.md

 ### Port forwarding (optional)

-If you are running `make launch` on remote server, you can forward to local, here the bash script for saving life
+If you are running `make launch` on remote server, you can forward to local.
+Here is the bash script to save you time:

 ```
 function forward-port-to-local {